kloeckner-i/ember-cli-mirage-graphql/README.md

     1. The table from Mirage's database that corresponds to the return type of the mutation.
-    2. The mutation variables.
-These will be mapped per the varsMap option, by the return type, if appropriate.
+    2. The mutation arguments.
+These will be mapped per the argsMap option, by the return type, if appropriate.
     3. Mirage's database.